Open-Source LiDAR Time Synchronization System by Mimicking GNSS-clock: Introduction

-The system is highly extendable and can manage sync of any other additional sensor due to simple modification of firmware program blocks.
-It efficiently manages HW resources making it available to implement even on low-end microcontrollers (microcontroller unit or MCU).
-We also provide sync precision analysis of our system, comparing the results with the pure ROS timestamping technique.
+The system is highly extendable and can manage synchronization of any other additional sensor by simple modification of firmware program blocks.
+It efficiently manages HW resources making it available for implementation even on a low-end MCU.
+We also provide synchronization precision analysis of our system, comparing the results with the pure ROS timestamping technique.
 Our system keeps the same magnitude of precision as the best possible on original separate timestamping schemes of the sensors.
-The current setup is used for correct data gathering for LiDAR-IMU Odometry algorithms~\cite{ye2019tightly, shan2020lio}.
-The hardware design, software and firmware will be available at our project page~\cite{lidarimusync} after the paper acceptance.
+The current setup is used for correct data gathering for LiDAR-IMU Odometry algorithms~\cite{ye2019tightly}.
+The hardware design, software, and firmware are open-source, and available at our project page~\cite{lidarimusync}.